EXCURSION TO FRAUNHOFER IAP

 The manufacturing costs for OPVs are still comparatively high, given the small quantities produced by the Fraunhofer Institute.
 PET costs only 1 €/qm², the layers to be used 10-100 € and the transparent barrier film about 100-150 €.
 These costs could be significantly lower with higher production volumes.

-Almost any surface can be used to apply OPV, be it an ICE train, wind turbines, noise barrier or even a truck tarpaulin.
+Almost any surface can be used to apply OPV, be it an ICE train, wind turbines, noise barriers or even a truck tarpaulin.
 The individual modules can also be designed interchangeably, so that in the event of a defective module, only the individual module needs to be replaced, without having to replace the entire system.
 In addition, research is currently being conducted on a safety mechanism that can compensate for defective individual cells.

 The recycling of an OPV is only possible to a limited extent.
 The carrier layer (e.g. PET) is easily recyclable, but the individual organic or silver layers are not, or only with great difficulty.
 However, these layers are extremely thin.